 Comprehensive Overview

 The flight phase is where the athlete navigates through the air, maintaining balance and preparing for landing.
-While airborne, the athlete can employ various techniques, such as the hang, hitch-kick, or sail, to optimize their position and control.
+Consider this: while airborne, the athlete can employ various techniques, such as the hang, hitch-kick, or sail, to optimize their position and control.
 The choice of technique often depends on the athlete's preference and body mechanics.
 Regardless of the technique, the focus should be on maintaining a stable and controlled posture to maximize distance.

 The landing is the final stage of the long jump.
-A successful landing involves bringing the legs forward and extending them towards the pit while simultaneously bracing for impact.
+And a successful landing involves bringing the legs forward and extending them towards the pit while simultaneously bracing for impact.
 The athlete should aim to land with their feet as far forward as possible while avoiding sitting back or falling backward, which would reduce the measured distance.
 It's crucial to practice landing techniques to minimize the risk of injury and maximize performance.

 Trends and Latest Developments